thegbemisola/World-Airplane-Crashes-Analysis-/README.md

 You can also find the scripts here.

  ## Data Analysis & Visualizations.
- 1. Crashes through the years: crashes kept incresing from 1908 has more aircrafts were produced and airlines came into the industry.
-In recnt years there isa decrese in the crashes which can be drawn to more technological advancements.
+1. Crashes over the years: crashes kept increasing from 1908 as more aircrafts were produced and airlines came into the industry.
+In recent years there is a decrese in the crashes which can be drawn to more technological advancements.
- 2. Crashes through the months: December had the highest number of crashes followed after by January.
+2. Crashes over the months: December had the highest number of crashes followed after by January.
+3. Most crashed aircraft is the Douglas Dc 3.
+You can find other insights from the dashboard.